api3dao/commons/src/processing/README.md

 The pre/post processing is only supported for Node.js environments and uses internal Node.js modules.

-## Getting started

-1. Install `zod` which is a peer dependency of this module.
-Zod is used for validating the logger configuration.

 ## Documentation

 The processing module exports two main functions: